Students Admitted with an English as a Second Language Requirement (ESLR): Foundation Program required

 All registered students are eligible for a MyCarletonOne (MC1) account and are assigned a Carleton email address that must be activated.
 Visit the ITS website for more information about setting up your computing account.

 All correspondence from the university will be sent to your Carleton email account.
-Remember to check your email account regularly.
-Remember to also use that account when emailing the university and to include your student number in all your messages.
+Remember to check your email account regularly and to use that account when emailing the university.
+Always include your student number in all your messages to the university.

 For more information about credit ESLA courses, the Foundation Program, and the ESLR, visit the SLaLS website, email SLaLS, telephone (613) 520-6612, or come in person to room 358 St. Patrick’s Building.